KelvinShadewing/KyrodianLegends/README.md

 # **Kyrodian Legends**

-An action-adventure platformer with cute, fuzzy.
+An action-adventure platformer with cute, fuzzy heroes.

 &nbsp;